Dithmarschen: Geography

 Dithmarschen's landscape owes its character to the North Sea.
-From west to east Dithmarschen consists of the Wadden Sea, marsh, bog, and the geestland.
+From west to east Dithmarschen consists of the Wadden Sea, marshes, bogs, and the geestland.
 The North Sea had a higher sea level 6,500 years ago than today and the coastline then ran along the geestland.
 About 4,500 years ago, geestland structures were connected by sand and gravel depositions that formed spits.
 Bogs, lakes, and swamps emerged as the area behind the spits no longer flooded.
 After the first plants (glasswort) took root, the land transformed first to salt marshes and finally to marshes.
 These marshes rank among the most fertile of Germany's soils.
 Vegetable farming in Dithmarschen produces the highest yields in Schleswig-Holstein.

 Since about the 8th century, the people of Dithmarschen have been living on warfts for protection from the sea.
 In the 12th century, they began building dikes to protect their pastures and fields.
 Since about the 15th century, they have been reclaiming land from the sea.